adasegroup/adasegroup.github.io/_content/_activities/neuro/2020-06-01-prof-is-speach-about-nn.md

 excerpt: How neural networks are used in everyday life, how difficult it is to fool them, how facial recognition systems work and what data scientists do.
 ---

-#### Evgeny Burnaev speaches on
+#### Evgeny Burnaev speaks on

-Data science and anlalytics, explains how neural network, how to use them and fool them.
+Data science and analytics, explains how neural network, how to use them and fool them.

 Watch the full version [here](https://youtu.be/XAJeozYt4jo).